 The nerves help the brain feel and interpret sensations.
-As a result, damage to the nerves changes the way the brain interprets sensations.
-The brain starts creating false sensations.
+As a result, damage to the nerves changes how the brain interprets what it feels.
+The brain starts creating false discomfort.
 For example, a person may feel like their skin is burning or itching, even when nothing is wrong with it.

 MS often manifests as a disease that gets better and then worse.
-MS relapses often occur after exposure to certain triggers.
+Relapses often occur after exposure to certain triggers.
 Each person’s triggers are different, so keeping a log of MS symptoms and general lifestyle can help a person identify their triggers.

 Some common triggers include:

-While a number of effective treatments can help manage other MS symptoms, treating MS-related tingling is difficult.
+While several effective treatments can help manage other MS symptoms, treating MS-related tingling is difficult.

-One of the most effective treatments is the use of antidepressants.
-This is because the brain regions responsible for the symptoms of depression and chronic pain, as well as numbness, are similar.
+One of the most effective treatments is antidepressants.
+This is because the brain regions responsible for the symptoms of depression, chronic pain, and numbness are similar.